ApolloNet/tamago/README.md

 }
 ```

-To display the page /pages/home.md, you can set :
+To display the page /pages/home.md, you can set:

 ```
 {